 - The measures introduced may assist the following Canadian employers to qualify for the CEWS:

 - employers who are acting as central paymasters in their corporate group;

 - employers who only provide goods and or services to related corporations (e.g., fulfilling an R&D or manufacturing function);

 - employers who are partnerships (by deeming them to be a taxpayer); and

 - employer corporations that second employees to a joint venture.

 However, since entitlement to the CEWS is contingent on a reduction in gross revenues, it does not appear that a start-up business, operating on seed capital but without any revenues, can benefit from the CEWS.
 Start-ups who have had revenues from at least February of 2020 may however qualify if their qualifying revenues have suffered a reduction that meets the reduction criterion.

 Applying for the CEWS

 Employers, and not the employees, will need to apply for the wage subsidy for each of the qualifying periods.
 The CRA My Business Account portal will be modified to accept applications.
 The modified portal is anticipated to be available starting Monday April 27, 2020, with payments to follow.
 Applications may be made as late as September 30, 2020.
-The CRA has developed an online calculator to assist eligible employers in computing their subsidy, which can be found here.

 The apparent purpose of the CEWS is that employers maintain current levels of employment, or re-hire laid-off employees, pay their eligible remuneration and receive the CEWS in due course.
 However, in light of the time lag between payment of remuneration and receipt of the CEWS, employers will have to finance the amount of the subsidy, either through their own resources, commercial borrowings or government programs such as the Canada Emergency Business Account.